How to Get out of Your Head: 9 Ways to Return to Reality

 A physically demanding task will not only benefit you physically but mentally.
 Taking part in physical activity will require focus and determination.
 The practice of both these aspects will greatly help focus your mindset onto something more positive furthermore helping you get out of your head.

 Serotonin on the other hand, is a chemical responsible for feelings of happiness, joy and peace.
-These feelings may arise when you work hard and accomplish your goals such as a pay rise, a successful job interview or an intense workout.
+These feelings may arise when you work hard and accomplish your goals such as a pay raise, a successful job interview, or an intense workout.

 The combination of the release of these two chemicals alongside the distraction that takes place during an intense workout makes for a very productive method that can help anyone get out of their head and stop the constant stream of thoughts.